satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 method reuse.
-While rerunning an entire study’s analysis might not be currently feasible as part of a review process, simply exposing scripts can often help reviewers follow what was done and allows for replication of the results in the long run as well as comparisons of different methods on the same dataset or different datasets on the same methods.
+While rerunning an entire study’s analysis might not be currently feasible as part of a review process, simply exposing scripts can often help reviewers follow what was done and allows for replication of the results in the future.
 In the long run, virtual machines or servers may indeed allow standardization of analysis environments and replication of results for every publication.

 Fig: XX a nipype graph showing what steps were used in an imaging experiment